Sajid-al-islam/laravel_service/README.md

 * [Setup](#setup)

 ##  Introduction
-The "Laravel Service Apllication" is a web application where users can create their accounts, and manage other users, and their addresses
+The "Laravel User anagement Apllication" is a web application where users can create their accounts, and manage other users, and their addresses

 ##  Features: